GomathiNayagam/genomics/README.md

 # genomics
 Welcome to Hands-on Genomic data analysis Workshop.

-Here you find sample data for the analysis for our workshop forked from Unicycler pipeline.
+Here you find the sample data for the analysis for our workshop forked from the Unicycler pipeline.